 Differentiate Instruction with Tiered Learning

-As schools integrate critical-thinking tasks in today’s diverse classrooms, students are at different learning levels and require multiple levels of scaffolding.
-Tiered assignments are parallel tasks at varied levels of complexity and depth although the essential learning is the same.
-Lessons can be tiered by increasing the level of task complexity.
+Finally, as schools integrate critical-thinking tasks in today’s diverse classrooms, students are at different learning levels and require multiple levels of scaffolding.
+Tiered assignments are parallel tasks at varied levels of complexity and depth, although the essential learning is the same.
+Tier lessons by increasing the level of task complexity.
 See Figure 3 for an example of a tiered-learning task.